 The Quest 2 has a new head strap design which makes it easier to adjust and offers a more comfortable fit.
 It's also designed to be more accessible and easier to use too.

 Quest 2 has changed in other ways too.
-It's 10 per cent lighter than the Quest (just 503g) and features a new and improved faceplate design that appears to let less light in while you're gaming, resulting in a much more immersive experience.
+It's 10 per cent lighter than the Quest (just 503g) and features an improved faceplate design that lets less light in while you're gaming, resulting in a much more immersive experience.
 The visor also now has the ability to be flipped up slightly out of the way if you need to look at the world around you without taking the headset off.

 Both the Quest and Quest 2 sport some impressive integrated, rear-firing speakers built into the strap and deliver the sound right into your ears without the fuss of extra wires from the headphones.
 The Quest 2 offers nifty positional audio and both headsets also have microphones to capture your voice for multiplayer experiences.